mindrones/statecharts-examples/table_of_contents_scroll/README.md

 # Behaviour

--   When the page is scrolled to the top, we see no table of contents (TOC).
+1. When the page is scrolled to the top, we see no table of contents (TOC)
+2. When the page is scrolled, we see a link to the TOC.
+3. When we hover that link, it expands and actually shows the TOC.

+# States

+## CannotAccessToc

 ![CannotAccessToc](01_top_no_toc.png)

--   When the page is scrolled, we see a link to the TOC.
+## ShowingTOCLink

 ![ShowingTOCLink](02_scrolled_toc_link.png)

--   When the hover that link, it expands and actually shows the TOC.
+## ShowingExpandedTOC

 ![ShowingExpandedTOC](03_hovered_expaded_toc.png)